LeeStratman/WordPress-Plugin-Starter/README.md

 # WordPress-Plugin-Starter

-A template for creating WordPress Plugins
+A template for creating WordPress plugins.